 FS From VDBCoins.com: Gorgeously Toned British Coins and Conder Tokens

-We are offering here and on our site (same terms and prices) an extensive selection of British coins, Conder tokens, and a couple of Betts medals, all chosen for their excellent-quality surfaces, reasonable pricing, considerable historicity, and high quotient of gorgeousitousness (unless you are @ricko ).
+We are offering here and on our site (same terms and prices) an extensive selection of British coins, Conder tokens, and one remaining Betts medal, all chosen for their excellent-quality surfaces, reasonable pricing, considerable historicity, and high quotient of gorgeousitousness (unless you are @ricko ).
 Regular PayPal is fine, or snail-mail checks are fine as well.
 No sales tax unless you live in Virginia and buy <$1000.
 Free shipping over $99.
 No-hassle 7-day returns for any reason.

 About Us: We at VDBCoins have been around for a long time; in fact, we just got the Ancient Member badge on this forum.
 Y'all trying to tell us something?
 You can be assured of a pleasant, pain-free transaction every time, and we ship via USPS next business day after funds clear.

 WE'VE EDITED this to include only the coins still available and not spoken for.
-We have now listed all of these on eBay (at higher prices, of course) but are still getting some interest here.
+Some are also on eBay (at higher prices, of course) but are still getting some interest here.

 And we wish you long days and pleasant nights.
 Kind regards, George / VDBCoins.com

 Great Britain 1887 Jubilee Head Double Florin MS65 NGC, Arabic 1, S-3923 Gorgeous Gem!
 KM-763. $695